 The keyboard and the mouse are the two important peripherals devices of a Computer.
 If one of these stops working, then it’s quite hard to operate Computer.
-Although on PC you can easily change Keyboard.
+Although on PC you can easily change the Keyboard.
 But, if the problem occurs on a laptop keyboard, then it’s not that easy to change.
 Yes, you can connect an external keyboard to Laptop also.
 But, it’s a temporary solution.
 It doesn’t matter, which brand of laptop you’re using.
-Because laptop Keyboard is not working problem can occur in almost all manufacturers laptop.
-Including Dell, HP, Lenovo, Acer, Asus, Samsung, Toshiba, Sony.
+Because the laptop Keyboard is not working problems can occur in almost all manufacturers’ laptops.
+Including Dell, HP, Lenovo, Acer, Asus, Samsung, Toshiba, and Sony.

 1. Access On-Screen Keyboard from the login screen.

-2. Click on the “Ease of Access” icon.
+2. In Windows 10 an older, Click on the “Ease of Access” icon.
 Then, from its menu choose the “On-Screen Keyboard” option.

 Sometimes, the laptop keyboard not working problem only occurs on the lock screen.
 When you press the keyboard keys, a beep sound comes.
 If that’s the problem then you don’t need to try any other solutions.
 To check, you can open a notepad, and try to type in it.
 But, if you’re not able to type anywhere.
 Then, try the next solutions.

-Solution 2: Open On-Screen Keyboard in any Windows.
+Solution 2: Open On-Screen Keyboard on any Windows.

 After logging in using the On-Screen keyboard, it will get disappear.
 But, if you want to still use it.
 Then, here are the steps to open it.
 Normally, by pressing the Windows logo key + Ctrl + O together you can easily access On-Screen Keyboard.
 But, the problem is with the keyboard.
 So, we are gonna open it using the mouse.

-1. Open the Control Panel, by double click on its shortcut.
+1. Open the Control Panel, by double-clicking on its shortcut.